Raekkeri/django-requestlogs/README.md

 # Logging with Request ID

-django-requestlogs also contains a middleware and logging helpers to associate a unique identifier (uuid) for each request (implemented using `threading.local()`).
+django-requestlogs also contains a middleware and logging helpers to associate a request-specific identifier (uuid) to logging messages.
+This aims to help distinguishing messages to certain request-response cycle, which can be useful in an application that receives a high number of requests.

-The request id can be added to the standard logging messages (Django application logs) by specifying a custom formatter and using the provided logging filter.
+The request id is added to the standard logging messages (Django application logs) by specifying a custom formatter and using the provided logging filter.
 The request id can be stored to requestlog entries as well.
-The middleware to enable the request id logging can be used separately from the core requestlogs middleware.
+The middleware to enable the request id logging does not require the core requestlogs middleware to be installed.

+Under the hood the request id is implemented with help of `threading.local()`.

+## Installation

 The feature is enabled by adding `requestlogs.middleware.RequestLogsMiddleware` to the `MIDDLEWARE` setting: